 Listen to pediatric experts discuss COVID-19 school reopening guidelines

-Today we are joined by returning guest Sean O’Leary, MD.
+Returning guest Sean O’Leary, MD, joins us in this podcast.
 Dr. O’Leary is an infectious disease physician at Children’s Colorado and Director of the Colorado Pediatric Practice-Based Research Network.

 And, we are happy to welcome Heidi Baskfield, JD, to the podcast.
 Baskfield is a lawyer by training and the Vice President of Population Health and Advocacy at Children's Colorado.